weeklyjs/weeklyjs.github.io/docs/_posts/2022-06-03-angular-change-detection.md

 author: Nils Heinemann
 ---

-# Angular Changedetection Playground

-Some colleagues who have not yet dealt much with the topic of ChangeDetection in Angular may find it difficult to imagine what the difference is.
+Some colleagues who have not yet dealt much with the topic of ChangeDetection in Angular may find it difficult to imagine what the difference between the default and the `OnPush` approach is.

 When your application gets larger this topic gets more relevant tou you.

-Here I would like to compare show how ChangeDetection can take effect of performance in an application.
+Here I would like to compare and show how ChangeDetection can have an effect on the performance of an application.

 ## What is ChangeDetection?

-ChangeDetection in Angular is a process, which check if components have to rerender.
+ChangeDetection in Angular is a process which check if components have to rerender.

 By Default, each component is permanently checked whether values have changed.

-In my main project which grow over the years it is nearly endless processing.
+In my main project which grew over the years it is a nearly endless type of processing.

 So the idea was, step by step migrate to `OnPush`.

-But why the difference?
+But what is the difference?

-With `OnPush`, with the available board tools and yourself, it's up to you to trigger the ChangeDection.
+With `OnPush` it's up to you to trigger the ChangeDection yourself, using the available tools.

-In the next sections I hope I serve you a better overview what happend and why it is important to not ignore that topic.
+In this articls I hope to give you a better overview of the differences and why it is important to not ignore that topic.

 ## Before to start